-So you’re planning on popping one of the biggest questions you’ll probably ever ask, but first of all you have the important task of locating the right engagement ring.
+So you’re planning on popping one of the biggest questions you’ll probably ever ask, but first of all, you have the important task of locating the right engagement ring.

-Choosing the right ring is a sentimental symbol of your love, however selecting a ring which your partner adores will help show them that you do actually take notice of their taste in what they like and wear!
+Choosing the right ring is a sentimental symbol of your love, however, selecting a ring which your partner adores will help show them that you do actually take notice of their taste in what they like and wear!

 Although choosing the perfect ring may seem like a pretty tricky and daunting job to get right, it doesn’t have to be as difficult as you might think.

-Take a look these five top tips to help you in your quest of purchasing the perfect ring that your partner won’t be able to resist saying no to.
+Take a look at these five top tips to help you in your quest of purchasing the perfect ring that your partner won’t be able to resist saying no to.

 Do your research